Eb43/GifandVideoPlaying/README.md

 # GifandVideoPlaying
-Android app with GIF and MP4 video
+Android app displays embedded animated GIF and plays embedded MP4 video after the button press.
+For video preview a frame on its 1 ms is shown.